NixLine-org/nixline-baseline/README.md

 ### Pack Types Overview

 **Parameterized Packs** are dynamic, configuration-driven policy generators that adapt their output based on runtime configuration.
-These packs support organization-specific customization through `.nixline.toml` files and CLI overrides.
+These packs support organization-specific customization through `.lineage.toml` files and CLI overrides.

 **Non-Parameterized Packs** are static policy definitions that provide standardized configurations without customization.
 These are used for policies that should remain consistent across all repositories without variation.